zhenliatbrown/MESO-DPD_LAMMPS/doc/src/pair_granular.rst

 The next entry (9) is the magnitude of the twisting torque acting about the vector connecting the two particle centers.
 The next 3 (10-12) are the components of the vector connecting the centers of the two particles (x_I - x_J).
-The last quantity (13) is the heat flow between the two particles, set to 0 if no heat model is active.
+If a granular submodel calculates additional contact information (e.g. the heat submodels calculate the amount of heat exchanged), these quantities are appended to the end of this list.
+First, any extra values from the normal submodel are appended followed by the damping, tangential, rolling, twisting, then heat models.
+See the descriptions of specific granular submodels above for information on any extra quantities.

 These extra quantities can be accessed by the :doc:`compute pair/local <compute_pair_local>` command, as *p1*, *p2*, ...,
 *p12*\ .